 GASP!
 The nerve.

-While I can’t say that broiled salmon is definitively better than baked salmon in all circumstances—both are extremely healthy, effective, and fast methods to cook mouthwatering salmon at home—broiling salmon does have some advantages we enjoyed.
+While I can’t say whether it is better to broil or bake salmon in all circumstances—both are extremely healthy, effective, and fast methods to cook mouthwatering salmon at home—broiling salmon does have some advantages we enjoyed.

-- Broiled salmon gets crispier on top than baked salmon, since the salmon is positioned closer to the oven’s upper heating element, and that heating element is intense.
+- The difference between baking and broiling salmon fillets is that the broiled salmon gets crispier on top than baked salmon, since the salmon is positioned closer to the oven’s upper heating element, and that heating element is intense.

-- Broiled salmon cooks fillets more quickly.
+- Broiled salmon is the best method to cook salmon quickly.
 A 6-ounce portion of salmon needs to broil for 7 to 9 minutes only (check it at 6 minutes, just to be safe).

 - If you like your salmon on the medium-rare side, broiling is especially effective, because it cooks the top quickly, before the center overcooks.